2.4: Using Files in ChessDB

 You cannot edit a PGN file in ChessDB, as they are opened read-only and file maintenance functions are only available for ChessDB-format database files.
 So you will want to create one or more ChessDB-format databases and import games from PGN files into them.

-After creating the new database mybase, you should now see from the status bar that your new database has no games in it.
+you should now see from the status bar that your new database

 The database switcher